-Table 30: Performance Objectives - General

 Quality of Experience (QoE)

 This section contains the high level requirements with respect to Quality of Experience of the PCPS enabler.

 The objective of this feature is to provide a wide range of quality of service for PoC Users according to service subscription.
 Among other things, PoC Servers distinguish PoC Sessions from one another based on the QoE assigned to the PoC Sessions, providing better service for higher priority PoC Sessions.